The Impact of COVID-19 on Current International Students

 No. Drexel ISSS adheres to the guidance from the Student Exchange Visitor Program (SEVP), which is a unit within the US Department of Homeland Security.
 SEVP oversees the F-1 international student visa program.
 Due to the rapidly evolving situation with COVID-19, SEVP issued guidance to universities that allows for increased flexibility to ensure international students can continue their academic progress.
 Drexel can implement temporary adjustments such as moving to remote instruction without negatively impacting the immigration status of enrolled international students.

 You may enroll in any combination of FTF, HYB, SYN, ASY, and ONL.
-Undergraduate students’ course options are limited to SYN, ASY, and ONL.
-Graduate programs’ course delivery types vary (some continue to offer some FTF/HYB while others are 100% remote).
-You may enroll in 100% remote courses if you wish and complete your coursework inside or outside the US Visit Drexel Central's website for complete details about these instructional methods.
+You may enroll in 100% remote courses if you wish and complete your coursework inside or outside the US.
+Visit Drexel Central's website for complete details about these instructional methods.
 If you have questions about these course delivery codes, please consult your Academic Advisor.

 As long as you enroll in a full-time courseload (12 credits for undergraduate students, 9 credits for graduate students), your F-1 status will remain active.
-Please review the Fall 2020 Current/Returning Students Guide [PDF] for complete information.
+Please review the Winter Quarter/Spring Semester Current/Returning Students Guide [PDF] for complete information.

 No, you may remain inside the US even if you are enrolled in 100% SYN/ASY/ONL (remote/online) courses.
 If you prefer, you may choose to depart the US and complete remote coursework from home and your SEVIS record would remain active, but this is your choice and not a requirement.

-Yes, you will be allowed to study remotely, and your SEVIS record will remain in Active status as long as you enroll in at least 12 credits (undergraduate students) and 9 credits (graduate students) in the fall term.
+Yes, you will be allowed to study remotely, and your SEVIS record will remain in Active status as long as you enroll in at least 12 credits (undergraduate students) and 9 credits (graduate students).
 Please consult with your Academic Advisor about remote course options availability.

-F-1 students can remain in the US as long as they enroll in at least 12 credits (undergraduate students) or 9 credits (graduate students) in the fall term.
+F-1 students can remain in the US as long as they enroll in at least 12 credits (undergraduate students) or 9 credits (graduate students).
 Those credits can be a combination of any of the available methods of instruction.
 If you have questions about these course delivery codes, please consult your Academic Advisor.
-Please review the Fall 2020 Current/Returning Students Guide [PDF] for complete information.
+Please review the Winter Quarter/Spring Semester Current/Returning Students Guide [PDF] for complete information.

 No, an updated I-20 is not required.